 - A short-cut of attributes, benefits, beliefs and values that differentiate and simplify the decision-making process.'

 A Visual Identity Is:

-- A way to represent the brand through critical components: names, logos, typefaces, and colors that encapsulate and convey the symbolic meanings that cannot be imparted through words alone.
+- A way to represent the brand through critical components.
+This can include names, logos, typefaces, and colors that encapsulate and convey the symbolic meanings that cannot be imparted through words alone.

 - In a broader (corporate) sense, elements such as building architecture, color schemes, and dress code.

 The visual identity of your brand is a symbolic embodiment of all the information connected to the company, product or services that you offer.